DigitaleGesellschaft/forms/README.md

   ``` sh
   PGSSLROOTCERT=aiven.io_ca.pem psql --dbname=$(grep -Po "(?<=^DATABASE_URL=').+(?='$)" .secrets)
   ```

+- Formbricks [requires](https://formbricks.com/docs/self-hosting/setup/cluster-setup#redis-configuration) a Redis-compatible key value store, even for a single-machine deployment.
+We use [Valkey](https://valkey.io/), managed by [Aiven](https://aiven.io/docs/products/postgresql) as service `valkey-digiges`, hosted on [DigitalOcean](https://www.digitalocean.com/) in the *Frankfurt, Germany* (`fra`) region.

+- Formbricks also [requires](https://formbricks.com/docs/self-hosting/configuration/file-uploads) an S3-compatible[^5] object storage bucket to store static user file uploads.
+We use a [Tigris](https://www.tigrisdata.com/) bucket named `digiges-forms` attached to our Fly app.

 - To cope with higher demand when conducting surveys, we can [increase RAM](https://fly.io/docs/flyctl/scale-memory/) and/or [switch to a faster
   CPU](https://fly.io/docs/flyctl/scale-vm/) as needed[^6].
 It's recommended to allocate at least `1024 MB` RAM before running any serious survey.